o3project/mlo-gui/README.md

 1. Transfers *mlo-client-1.0-bin.zip* to Windows PC via SCP and so on, and then unzips it.
 2. Double-clicks *mlo-client-start.bat* including in the unzipped directory.

-To build mlo-gui, mlo-srv is required in mlo-net.